dialectlabs/docs/docs/alerts/push-notifications/receive-push-notifications.md

   --header 'Authorization: Bearer YOUR_AUTH_TOKEN'
 ```

-This endpoint will either return a 401 error, if user is unauthenticated or the wallet address if authentication was successful
+This endpoint will either return a 401 error, if user is unauthenticated or the wallet address if authentication was successful.

 ```shell
 {